 This option gives you very precise control over how you blur the image: you can change the blur radius, pixel values, and even blur quality.
 You can choose a mode for the full selection or only for the edges of colour transitions.

 Here, you can keep the edges of the image sharp but blur the centre.
 This effect is used for removing graininess.
 We can set a threshold that determines the difference in the tonal values between neighbouring pixels and the centre ones.

 The image has a blurred background starting from a single point in the photo that we can specify – away from or towards the point.
 “Spin blurs” (circular motion effects to mimic an object’s rotation) occur along with concentric circles, and “zoom blurs” (as if you are zooming in or out of the image) occur along the radial lines.

 Select portions of the image can remain blurred, and others can stay in focus, depending on the layer mask and transparency settings.
 You can decide the shape of the blur.

 Your image is now successfully modified using Photoshop tools!
 Photoshop offers so much more for you to play around and experiment with, so knowing how the various Photoshop tools work can boost your creativity.
-If you want to supercharge your Photoshop skills, Shaw Academy’s diploma in Photoshop.
-The four-week course with eight interactive lessons promises to be quite comprehensive, giving you all the necessary know-how about Photoshop tools to go from beginner to pro in a matter of months.
+If you want to supercharge your Photoshop skills, Shaw Academy’s diploma in Photoshop is a great place to start.
+The comprehensive course content gives you all the necessary know-how about Photoshop tools to go from beginner to pro in a matter of months.